You are here

 ###

 The Alliance of Nurses for Healthy Environments is the only national nursing organization focused solely on the intersection of health and the environment.
-The mission of the Alliance is to promote healthy people and healthy environments by educating and leading the nursing profession, advancing research, incorporating evidence-based practice, and influencing policy.
+The mission of the Alliance is to support nurses in promoting planetary health and equity globally by educating and leading the nursing profession, advancing research, incorporating planet-safe practice, and influencing policy.

 http://enviRN.org